vboussange/PhDthesis/draft/conclusion.md

 ## Contributions

 - My work aimed at advancing our quantitative understanding of how ecological and evolutionary processes, and their interplay, shape the dynamics of biological and economic systems.
 In particular, this thesis contributed to
-  - (i) methodological advances in the forward and inverse modelling of eco-evolutionary dynamics in biological and economic systems \cref{chap1,chap2,chap4}
+  - (i) methodological advances in the forward and inverse modelling of eco-evolutionary dynamics in biological and economic systems \cref{chapi,chapii,chapiv}
-  - (ii) a fundamental undersanding of the role of eco-evolutionary processes in shaping the dynamics of biological populations structured in complex landscapes \cite{chap1}
+  - (ii) a fundamental undersanding of the role of eco-evolutionary processes in shaping the dynamics of biological populations structured in complex landscapes \cite{chapi}
-  - (iii) the quantification of the effect of eco-evolutionary processes in economic systems \cref{chap3}
+  - (iii) the quantification of the effect of eco-evolutionary processes in economic systems \cref{chapiii}

 In the following, I discuss the chapters of my thesis collectively within the broader context of the modelling of eco-evolutionary processes  in biological and economic systems, and the understanding of the associated mechanisms.

 ### Fundamental understanding

-- **\chap1 contributed to advance our understanding on how eco-evolutionary processes and population structure influence emergent properties in biological systems.**
+- **\chapi contributed to advance our understanding on how eco-evolutionary processes and population structure influence emergent properties in biological systems.**
   - Population structure and differentiation
     - the interplay between genetic drift and dispersal results in "isolation by distance" \cite{Wright1943} or "isolation by resistance" \cite{McRae2006,McRae2007}, where landscape connectivity affects the dispersal ability of organisms, which results in variations of population differentiation among populations.
     - When landscapes present heterogeneous habitats, adaptive differentiation can occur, where a population evolves traits that support higher fitness in its home environment relative to populations from foreign environments \cite{Kawecki2004}.
 This is regarded as one of the most important factors govening species richness gradients.
     - This process is hindered by gene flow, confounded by genetic drift, opposed by natural selection due to tempoeral envionrmental variability, and constrained by loack of genetic variation of by the genetic architecture of underlying traits \cite{Kawecki2004}.
 In particular, \cite{Mirrahimi2020} presents the relationship between gene flow and the possibility for adaptation, $m < 2s\theta^2$ where $s$ the selection strength and $\theta$ is the habitat heterogeneity, in a simplistic landscape
     - traits under selection and neutral traits are co-evolving through linkages.
 Along the mechanism of isolation by adaptation, habitat heterogeneity leads to more isolation by, which further reduces gene flow \cite{Richardson2014} and therefore increases neutral differentiation \cite{nosil2008}.
-- In \chap1,
+- In \chapi,
   - I demonstrate that the consideration of competition for resources, one of the most fundamental process regualting population dynamics \cite{x}, considerably affects population differentiation by limiting the dispersal of individuals. heterogeneity in connectivity can reinforce differentiation patterns through the creation of unbalanced migration fluxes which affect ecological equilibrium and reduce gene flow.
 Through the accumulation of incompatibilities over time \cite{Dobhsanski}, this mechanism could lead to speciation over time, and contribute to the high diversification in mountain regions \cite{Rahbek}.
-  - landscapes can be patchy and it is unrealistic to assume regularity \cite{Dale2010}, and in \chap1, I show the relationship between habitat spatial distribution, habitat heterogeneity and selection strength, which corrects the relationship as $$ where r_\theta denotes habitat assortativity must be regarded as a measure of habitat spatial auto-correlation based on the dispersal range of a species \cite{Richardson2014}.
+  - landscapes can be patchy and it is unrealistic to assume regularity \cite{Dale2010}, and in \chapi, I show the relationship between habitat spatial distribution, habitat heterogeneity and selection strength, which corrects the relationship as $$ where r_\theta denotes habitat assortativity must be regarded as a measure of habitat spatial auto-correlation based on the dispersal range of a species \cite{Richardson2014}.
 This predicts that in landscapes with heterogeneous habitats and where selection is strong, populations structured over assortative habitats are larger, support higher adaptive differentiation, and can be locally well-adapted even in the case where migration rates are high.
   - Closing the loop on the effect of habitat heterogeneity on differentiation, I highlight that habitat assortativity tends to reduce gene flow, therefore decreasing IBD, but antagonistically promotes IBA.
 This results in an overall ambiguous effect on neutral differentiation, which must be considered in population genetics studies that use such patterns to infer processes.
 - Detailing the mechanisms underlying population dynamics and phenotypic structure in complex landscapes, we further proposed landscape properties, that can be easily computed, and may contribute to detail some of the mechanisms by which species richness varies through space \cite{Liu2018,Dias2014,Rahbek2001,Kreft2007a,Davies2007,Veech2007,Guegan1998,Stein2014}
-- **\chap1 underpins novel fundamental mechanisms linking population differentiation to eco-evolutionary feedbacks and complex population structures.
+- **\chapi underpins novel fundamental mechanisms linking population differentiation to eco-evolutionary feedbacks and complex population structures.
 It extends on recent work including the interplay between ecological and evolutionary processes, and frequency dependence, hihglighting non-trivial emergent properties with large consequences on emergent patterns, and providing means to tests the predictions.**